 - Alps Mountaineering “Lynx 4” – Lighter smaller family tent that will stand firm in most conditions

-Other really good family tents for wind and rain include the NTK Arizona GT, Alps Mountaineering Camp Creek and the Browning Bighorn.
+Other really good family tents for wind and rain include the NTK Arizona GT and Alps Mountaineering Camp Creek.
 You can check out the detailed reviews below…

 It’s an eight-people, four-season tent, made with Hydra-Shield cotton canvas.
 The tallest point is 6.6 feet, and it measures 10 feet by 14 feet in size with a weight of 79 pounds.